plurid/defocus/README.md

 Simple examples:

-- from all the posts in the database, defocus the ones containing hate
+- from `all` the posts in the database, defocus the ones containing `hate`

 ```
 from all
     defocus hate
 ```

-- from all the posts with cats, defocus the ones containing white
+- from all the posts with `cats`, defocus the ones containing `white`

 ```
 from cats